scrtlabs/enigma-p2p/docs/ARCHITECTURE.md

 ### P2P Messages

 The messages are used as [concrete classes](https://github.com/enigmampc/enigma-p2p/tree/6dddeb5e1e3f7d20e0c9c647be8bad7140bc1285/src/policy/p2p_messages).
-They are documented [here](https://github.com/enigmampc/enigma-p2p/tree/6dddeb5e1e3f7d20e0c9c647be8bad7140bc1285/docs) along side with `IPC_MESSAGES.md`.
+They are documented [here](https://github.com/enigmampc/enigma-p2p/tree/6dddeb5e1e3f7d20e0c9c647be8bad7140bc1285/docs) alongside with `IPC_MESSAGES.md`.
 There might be minor differences between what is documented and what is implemented.

 ### Incoming requests